Upcoming Medical Conferences in White PlainsSearch Criteria : United States of America White Plains

 Behavioral Treatment of Chronic Pain: Evidence-Based Techniques to Move People from Hurt to Hope - White Plains

 Behavioral Treatment of Chronic Pain: Evidence-Based Techniques to Move People from Hurt to Hope is organized by PESI HealthCare and will be held on May 29, 2019 at Crowne Plaza Hotel, White Plains, New York, United States of America.
-Target Audience • Social Workers • Psychologists • Counselors • Addiction Counselors • Occupational Therapists • Psychotherapists • Marriage and Family Therapists • Case Managers • Physical Therapists • Physical Therapist Assistants • Nurses • Nurse Practitioners • Other Helping Professionals Course Description: We are in the midst of a nationwide push to treat chronic pain and address ours out of control opioid prescribing.
+This Conference has been approved for a maximum of 6.3 Contact Hours.
+Target Audience: • Social Workers • Psychologists • Counselors • Addiction Counselors • Occupational Therapists • Psychotherapists • Marriage and Family Therapists • Case Managers • Physical Therapists • Physical Therapist Assistants • Nurses • Nurse Practitioners • Other Helping Professionals Course Description: We are in the midst of a nationwide push to treat chronic pain and address ours out of control opioid prescribing.
 At least 1/3 of the people we treat are dealing with this condition, yet most of us are ill-prepared to address this with skill and expertise.
 The CDC recently published recommendations for the treatment of chronic pain, specifically highlighting behavioral treatment as an approach that should be tried before opioids are prescribed.
 We are witnessing a devastating public health crisis that is ruining individual’s lives, tearing up families, and ripping through communities.
 We need to arm ourselves with the skills needed to offer our clients evidence-based behavioral interventions that will help them live healthy and productive lives.
 Come to this interactive and cutting-edge training and learn creative tools and techniques to transform your practice.
 Learn powerful mindfulness interventions and motivational interviewing techniques to move your clients towards behavior change.
 Master the four pain-changing CBT tools.
 You will leave with the skills and confidence to provide practical and life-changing help to help people move out of chronic pain and into active, healthy, and meaningful lives.
 Course Objectives: • Describe how the emotional aspect of client’s pain can be more problematic than the physical aspect. • Specify the differences in risks of opioid medications use in men, women and the elderly and the related treatment implications. • Assess the psychological, physical, social, and behavioral factors that contribute to chronic pain and articulate their treatment implications. • Implement motivational interviewing techniques to motivate clients towards behavior change that reduce the symptoms of chronic pain. • Summarize the CDC recommendations for the treatment of chronic pain and communicate how that impacts clinical treatment. • Utilize mindfulness-based strategies to decrease symptoms of chronic pain in clients.
-Additional details will be posted as soon as they are available.

 Connecting Play and Language to Literacy and Social-Emotional Development: Assessment and Treatment for Young Children - White Plains